ristabaral/cozmo-models/README.md

 ### 1. Emotion Model of Robot Observation (EMRO-cozmo)

-This model classifies robot behaviors into one of six emotion categories based on observed behavioral patterns.
+- **Purpose**: Classify robot behaviors into one of six emotion categories based on observed behavioral patterns.
 - **Base Architecture**: Fine-tuned RoBERTa
 - **Inputs**: A textual description of Cozmo robot behaviors
 - **Output**: One of six grouped emotion labels